firebl0od/Scooter_Knowledge/knowledge/processed/themes/brands/nami.md

 - The stock 40 Ah module’s eight-way LG M50LT parallel pack is happiest below ~135 A; community pushes toward 200 A/310 A phase quickly overheat hubs and batteries unless the pack is rebuilt and monitored closely.[^2]
 - High-speed composure depends on real suspension and damper hardware: NAMI frames reward elastomer blocks plus quality Bitubo-class dampers, whereas cheap AliExpress units snap under race preload.[^3]
 - Race-prepped 65H motors already touch ~100 km/h without field-weakening, and GT2 owners have proven 26 S compatibility when controllers and logging are squared away—voltage headroom is no longer the bottleneck.[^4]
+- Hotdog builds pairing 100 H rears with 70 H fronts now run 22 S 11 P P45 packs at ≈500 A phase / 550 A absolute, relying on 100 % front FW and aggressive traction control because the rear will lift the front wheel even at 120 km/h despite ~61 °C stator temps.[^hotdog]

 ## Platform Snapshot
 | Focus | Stock Insight | Upgrade Levers |